How to Elope in Yosemite National Park (2026 Guide)

 • Once your license is issued, you have 90 days to use it

 Pretty plain and simple!
 Again, if you have any questions or need any assistance, I’ll be there to help you out.
-After all, I have helped quite a few couples plan their Yosemite elopement without a hitch.

 How to Plan a Yosemite Elopement in 2023